src-d/blog/content/post/codesent.md

 1. Debug the model locally: make sure it converges and there are no implementation faults.
 We debug on [e-GPUs](https://egpu.io/) at source{d}.
 2. Train the model on as much data as you have on a GPU cluster.
-3. Optionally apply a metaparameter optimization algorithm to reach the best metrics in (2).
+3. Optionally apply a [hyperparameter optimization](https://en.wikipedia.org/wiki/Hyperparameter_optimization) algorithm to reach the best metrics in (2).
 4. Export the trained graph in "GraphDef" format (Protocol Buffers).
 5. Distribute it in an embedded or a pluggable fashion - that is, inside the application binary or separately.
 6. Apply it ("infer") with any programming language.

-In our case, I used Python API to Tensorflow on a dedicated machine with 4 GPUs running two experiments in parallel for training and Go API and plain CPU for inference.
+In our case, I used the Python API to Tensorflow on a dedicated machine with 4 GPUs running two experiments in parallel for training and the Go API and plain CPU for inference.
 It is impossible to train Tensorflow models using the current Go bindings, but even if it was possible, I would still not do that.
 From my experience, scripting languages are superior for doing research where you rewrite code every now and then and need the full expressiveness and flexibility to achieve the result as soon as possible.